 The strengths of the land are numerous, and they are “stored” away.
 This does not mean they are forgotten though.
 There is an inherent strength to the people because they are from such a wonderful country.

 Art heart, our soul, our breath

 Every image made divine

 In our temples is but thine.

 There are a number of moments of anaphora in the fourth stanza.
 This means that Chattopadhyay used the same word to start multiple lines.
 The first three begin with “Thou” and the fifth and sixth begin with “Thine.”
-It is clear the poem is still dedicated to India, even when the focus is spreading to focus on religion.
+It is clear Mother, I bow to thee! is still dedicated to India, even when the focus is spreading to focus on religion.